riddlesio/merchant-legal/thetreat/thetreat-terms-and-conditions.md

-#### Last updated: 20 January 2020
+#### Last updated: 27 October 2020

-IMPORTANT: We, Health Food Wall, are running a pilot project with commercial fridges ("Fridges") containing fresh and healthy food, drinks, snacks and other products supplied by us ("Products").
+IMPORTANT: The Treat ("We" or "The Treat") is a brand of Health Food Wall B.V.
+We are running a pilot project with commercial fridges ("Fridges") containing fresh and healthy food, drinks, snacks and other products supplied by us ("Products").
 The technological solutions used in the Fridges make it possible for us to record and process which Products you purchase from us.
 This makes it easier for us to stock the Fridges properly and to know our consumers’ needs.
-Payments occur through our Health Food Wall Fridges App ("App"), a mobile app that you have to install on a mobile device, or through a payment terminal ("Payment Terminal") that is built onto the Fridges.
+Payments occur through our The Treat App ("App"), a mobile app that you have to install on a mobile device, or through a payment terminal ("Payment Terminal") that is built onto the Fridges.
 These Terms and Conditions apply on all your interactions with the Fridges and your use of the App and/or Payment Terminal.

 By using one of our Fridges, whether they work with the mobile app or a payment terminal, you acknowledge and agree that you are participating in a pilot project and that the Fridges and/or the App may not work properly yet.
 Please read these Terms and Conditions carefully before you use our Fridges and/or the App.
 Article 1 provides more detailed information about this pilot project.

 For more information about us and our products, visit our website [www.healthfoodwall.com](https://healthfoodwall.com).

-## 1. Participating in the Health Food Wall pilot project
+## 1. Participating in the The Treat pilot project

 *1.1*  You acknowledge and agree that you are participating in our pilot project.
 That means that you make use of prototypes of the Fridges, some of which may contain built-in Payment Terminals, and/or the App (“Prototypes”).
 The Prototypes are not released for commercial sale yet.
 The Prototypes may not operate properly, be in final form or fully functional.
 Also, the Prototypes may contain errors, design flaws or other problems.
 Use of the Prototypes may result in unexpected results, damage or loss.
 The Prototypes are not certified yet by any certification authority.